thiagoloschi/2023-personal-website/README.md

 To have this code up and running, clone the repo, and after providing the API keys, simply run `yarn develop` on your terminal of choice.

 #### Alternatives to Contentful and Google Analytics
-If you'd rather not have live content changes or analytics, you can disable these plugins.
+If you'd rather not have live content changes or analytics, you can just disable these plugins.

 <br />